New (and Expectant!) Dads

-The urge to plan a “dream day” full of fun activities is understandable, but you’ve got a lot on your plate with a new baby in the house – or on the way.
-You don’t have to surprise the dad in your life with elaborate plans or spend a fortune.
-Take comfort in knowing that many dads prefer the simple pleasures – not rushing around to do something, quiet cuddle time with their family, a smile, or a thoughtful card.
+The urge to plan a special day full of fun activities Dad will love is understandable, but you’ve got a lot on your plate with a new baby in the house – or on the way.
+You don’t have to surprise the dad in your life with elaborate or expensive plans.
+Take comfort in knowing that many dads prefer the simple pleasures – quiet cuddle time with their family, a gummy baby smile, or a thoughtful card.

 Some dads will appreciate it if you come up with the plan and tell them exactly what will happen.
 For other dads, it may be better to float a few options so they can choose how to spend the day.

 With a new baby, there may be some hitches in the plan, but keep it light – and remember, you’re doing great!